+NOTE: \\\\
-If the magnetic gear oil drain screw equipped: remove all metal particles from the screw before installing it.

-4. Remove the oil level plug to allow the oil

-to drain completely.
+- If a magnetic gear oil drain screw is equipped, remove all metal particles from the screw before installing it. - Always use new gaskets.
+Do not reuse the removed gaskets. - 4.
+Remove the oil level plug and gasket to allow the oil to drain completely.